 Pour the batter into a prepared pan and bake for 30-35 minutes until a toothpick inserted in the middle comes out clean.

 You can either serve the cake in the pan, or allow the cake to cool for about 10 minutes and invert it onto a serving plate.
-Sprinkle the top with powdered sugar or top with Chocolate Frosting.
+Sprinkle the top with powdered sugar or top with vegan chocolate frosting.

 Then stir until all the chocolate is melted and the milk is incorporated into a creamy, chocolate mixture.
 Pour this over the cake and allow it to sit until the chocolate has firmed up.
 Or, you can eat it while the chocolate is still warm — it’s great that way too!

 I’ve made this cake so many times — it is definitely a go-to favorite!
-You could also create variations of the vegan wacky cake recipe by adding:
+Here are some tips and tricks along with variations to make your vegan wacky cake recipe extra special:

 - Make wacky cake cupcakes by lining a cupcake pan with papers and filling each with the batter until about 3/4 full.
 For cupcakes, I bake them about 20 minutes, until a tester inserted in the middle comes out clean.

-Personally, a cake has to have amazing frosting to make my list, so I was sure to add this to the recipe as well.
+- Personally, a cake has to have amazing frosting to make my list of favorites.
 But if you want to skip that step, you can always just give it a sprinkling of powdered sugar.

 Love Vegan Cake Recipes?